cern-eos/eos/doc/configuration/fuse.rst

    #    or from any of its sub directories at a maximum depth (if >1) (default 1)
    # EOS_FUSE_RMLVL_PROTECT=1

-   # Enable the fuse local host time consistency model
-   #   this allows a more precise handling of mtime.
-Time reference is then the localhost time
-   #   this is very useful to use applications massively relying on mtime : e.g. emacs, make, ...
-   #   this only affects the shared fuse mount (default 0)
-   #   !!
-WARNING: it is strongly advised to synchronise the shared mount clock with the eos intance clock to use this !!
-   # EOS_FUSE_LOCALTIMECONSISTENT=0

    # Enable FUSE read-ahead (default off)
    # export EOS_FUSE_RDAHEAD=0